-BHO is another highly potent form of marijuana extraction and, just like any other extraction, is made by dissolving the THC in a solvent.
+BHO is another highly potent form of cannabis extraction and, just like any other extraction, is made by dissolving the THC in a solvent.
 However, in the case of BHO, that solvent is butane.
 The plant material is put in a tube and effectively blasted with pressurized butane.
-This process of blasting the butane through the tube makes the solvent wash over the plant material, extracting the THC but without dissolving the actual marijuana buds.
+This process of blasting the butane through the tube makes the solvent wash over the plant material, extracting the THC but without dissolving the actual cannabis buds.
 This means that the remaining solution is extremely rich in THC.

 Because butane is not for human ingestion, the next step in the process is to remove the solvent.
 This is done by a process of applying heat, and to achieve the best results a vacuum is used to make the process faster and retain as many as the terpenes and cannabinoids as possible.
 It is a delicate process of maintaining the alcohol at a low boiling temperature until all of the solvent has evaporated.

 Sometimes other hydrocarbons are used as solvents for this process instead of butane.
 For example, propane and hexane can be used to make the same process although all different solvents produce a different result.
 They vary in flavour and consistency in the final product, but are all used in the exact same way.
 After the process of evaporating the solvent, what is left behind is a waxy, sticky resinous-like material that is extremely high in THC.
 BHO is probably one of the most potent concentrates that is available on the cannabis market, and its popularity is growing among users.

 It is usually used by a method called dabbing.
 Dabbing involves taking a piece of the shatter or wax and putting it in a bong.
 It is heated with a blow torch or a hot rod and then inhaled through the mouthpiece.
 However, BHO can be put in a joint or pipe and smoked that way.
 Alternatively, it can also be vaporized.